-- Heat 1 tablespoon oil in a large pan over medium-high heat.
+- Optional browning: Heat 1 tablespoon oil in a large pan over medium-high heat.
 Add the beef to brown for about 5 minutes.
 Add 1-2 cloves of crushed garlic for the last minute of browning.
-Move to a crock pot.
-This uses a 3 ½ quart or larger crock pot.
-You can skip this and just add everything if you wish.

 - Add 3 tablespoons tomato paste, 1 teaspoon salt, ½ teaspoon pepper, and ½ cup uncooked rinsed barley.
 Finally, add 4-5 cups beef broth.

 - Cook on low for 8 hours or high for 4-5 hours.